okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/shared-sso-android-ios/main/index.md

 1. In the **Login** section, click **Add URI** next to **Sign-out Redirect URIs**.
 1. Enter `com.first.sample:/logout` for the first app.
     > **Note:** When you create the second app, enter `com.second.sample:/logout`.
 1. Scroll to the **Client Credentials** section.
-Copy the Client IDs for both the first and second app for use in a later step.
+Copy the client IDs for both the first and second app for use in a later step.

 Next, set up the mobile apps using the configuration from these native apps that you created.